Virtual directory management

 The tasks that you can perform on the various virtual directories vary per client protocol.
 For example, on the Exchange ActiveSync virtual directory you can enable bad item logging and configure the accepted authentication types for the Exchange ActiveSync virtual directory among other tasks.
 For the Outlook Web App virtual directory, you can configure authentication, segmentation, and file access settings.

 Managing virtual directories

 Virtual directory management can be performed in three places.
-You can manage a variety of settings in the Exchange Administration Center (EAC), as well as the Exchange Management Shell.
+You can manage a variety of settings in the Exchange admin center (EAC), as well as the Exchange Management Shell.
 You can also manage certain virtual directory settings in Internet Information Services Manager.
 For more information about the various settings you can manage on the virtual directories for Exchange ActiveSync, Outlook Web App, and the Autodiscover service, see the following topics:

 Send feedback about: